sensduo/flux-challenge/submissions/gterzian/README.md

 Actually, if you just start the server locally and paste the `index.html` file in a browser, you should be fine.

-I'm pretty sure I missed some requirement(I'll look into moving two Jedis at a step and removing others while scrolling tomorrow), and I do look forward to your feedback.
+I'm pretty sure I missed some requirement, and I do look forward to your feedback.
 Thanks for taking a look!